|MEETING PLACE:||San Juan Inn, Hwy 163 and the San Juan River, Mexican Hat, UT 84531|

 |From Cortez, CO||100 miles (1 hour 45 minutes)|

-San Juan Inn does not have the parking capacity for you to leave your car at the hotel while you’re on the river.
-The hotel has another property where you can park your car during the trip even if you are not staying at the San Juan Inn, and your Trip Leader will let you know where and when to park your car on the morning of the trip.
+San Juan Inn does not have the parking capacity for you to leave your car at the hotel while you’re on the river so you will park your vehicle nearby at Valles Trading Post & RV Park the morning of departure.
+This location – a hop, skip and a jump from the river – is commonly used by San Juan rafters.
+Your Trip Leader will let you know where and when to park your car on the morning of the trip.

 OARS cannot accept responsibility for any loss or damage to vehicles or their contents.